conda-forge/conda-forge.github.io/src/governance.rst

     * 50% Majority to pass

 :Modifying the governance document: The voting should happen in the PR
-    in question and there mus tbe a call to `@conda-forge/core`.
+    in question and there must be a call to `@conda-forge/core`.
     The voting period must be open for at least one core member meeting cycle to allow for clarification questions and discussions.